jonahsnider/jonahsnider/README.md

 I also do a lot of open source full-stack work which you can view here on my GitHub.

-Visit [my site](https://jonahsnider.com) to view my résumé or get in touch.
+Visit [my website](https://jonahsnider.com) to view my résumé or view my contact information.